JacSober/Mini-Wireshark-Projects/MiniProject1.md

 to look-up the THM walkthroughs on Medium when you’ve started to become frustrated with some of the problems/exercises.
 If you feel comfortable enough to tackle the exercise from the malware-traffic-analysis website, feel free!
-It can be a quite difficult for those brand-new to wireshark.
+It can be quite difficult for those brand-new to wireshark.

 5. Project Conclusion